 All adults have a responsibility to report any concerns about poor or unsafe practice, including in relation to the care and protection of a pupil or pupils.
-If a member of staff believes that best practice in this area is not being adhered to or that practice may put a pupil or pupils at risk, they should first attempt to resolve their concern at school level and:
+If a member of staff believes that best practice in this area is not being adhered to or that practice may put a pupil or pupils at risk, they should first attempt to resolve their concern at school level via their Headteacher.
+If the situation is not resolved, or the staff member is uncertain about whether something is within the scope of the Whistelblowing Policy, they should seek advice from the Whistleblowing Officer via whistleblowingofficer@cognita.com.